 There are literally several thousand links within the site; hopefully they all work.
 But I would welcome information about any broken links or any other mistakes that may have crept into the data wrangling process; please contact me at email@example.com with the information and receive my public acknowledgement and thanks.
 I will list corrections at the bottom of this page.
 I would much rather be corrected than propagate mistaken impressions.

 I'd like to express my gratitude to a number of people, sources and vendors that have been helpful in the construction of the site.

-Elizabeth Campbell, a talented web and graphic designer (see her work here) expressed early interest in the site; alas, she lacked the time to contribute.
+For the site I created for the 128th session, Elizabeth Campbell, a talented web and graphic designer (see her work here) expressed early interest in the site I created to track votes; alas, she lacked the time to contribute.
 As I came to understand (and was becoming daunted by) the challenges of collecting and presenting the data, the Maine People's Alliance Legislative Scorecard arrived in the mail and provided a needed tonic.
 Their website is here, and their online publication, the Maine Beacon, and weekly podcast illuminate politics in Maine like no other available source.